mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 "Perhaps your parents would give better advice than I can," he said.

-"My mother died right before I got married.
+"My mother died shortly before I got married.
 My father and nather... were never really present."
 I said.
 I hoped that opening up to him would make him do the same.

 "Oh, that's terrible..."
 He said, visibly uncomfortable.
 "Well you did a splendid job raising yourself.
 Must be those child-rearing instincts you maman have that got you through it."